chaseaw/anRNAlab-Protocols/Lentivirus-Stables/piggyBac-transfection.md

 --------------------------------------------------------------------------------
 ### Day 1
 **1.** Plate cells in complete media.
-1 line per well of a 6-well plate 1 day before transfection.
+1 desired cell line per well of a 6-well plate 1 day before transfection.
 _Note: the amount of plated cells is cell line-dependent._

 ### Day 2